Minimum GAUSS version: 14.0

 plotControl structure we need to:

-plotSet functions is going to be a pointer to the
+plotSet functions is going to be a pointer to your

-plotSetTitle as our first example.
+plotSetTitle as an example.
 It takes the following inputs:

 - A pointer to a